BirkhoffLee/AnonyPages/README.md

 [靠北餐廳](https://www.facebook.com/%E9%9D%A0%E5%8C%97%E9%A4%90%E5%BB%B3-338773669580269)

 # Installation
-Open config.sample.php and follow the comments to setup.
+Open config.sample.js and follow the comments to setup.
-After setting up, please rename it to config.php.
+After setting up, please rename it to config.js.
-Now, open http(s)://your_domain/renewtoken.php, and you're done.
+Now, run forever start index.js and it'll be running.
-The posting url is http(s)://your_domain/page_id.
+The posting url is http(s)://your_domain/page/page_id.

-# Auto renew Page Access Tokens
-To renew Page Access Tokens, open http(s)://your_domain/renewtoken.php

 # Troubleshooting
-If there's something wrong with renewing Page Access Tokens, please open the console in your browser.
-There may be some error messages you can see.
-Try to fix it by yourself with the message.
+If the screen stucks after pressing post button, check your browser console and server console.
+Try to fix it by yourself with the log.
 If you still cannot fix it, create a new issue.

 # Future